UniversalDependencies/docs/treebanks/nap_rb/index.md

 </ul>

 <ul>
-<li>This corpus contains 11 types of words that contain both letters and punctuation.
-Examples: 'e, 'a, 'o, l', 'na, s', 'Sta, 'nu, c', n'ată, ppo'</li>
+<li>This corpus contains 12 types of words that contain both letters and punctuation.
+Examples: 'e, 'a, 'o, l', 'na, s', 'Sta, 'nu, c', n', ppo', ’a</li>
 </ul>

 <ul>
-<li>This corpus contains 2 multi-word tokens.
+<li>This corpus contains 3 multi-word tokens.
 On average, one multi-word token consists of 2.00 syntactic words.</li>
-<li>There are 2 types of multi-word tokens.
-Examples: all', ă'o.</li>
+<li>There are 3 types of multi-word tokens.
+Examples: Patĕmŏ, all', ă'o.</li>
 </ul>

 <h2>Morphology</h2>